dotmesh-io/docs/hugo/content/tutorials/hello-dotmesh-kubernetes.md

 dm commit -m "Empty state"
 {{< /copyable >}}

-Now, load up the app in your browser at http://`<ip-of-a-cluster-node>`:30004/ – you'll see an invitation to click on the screen.
+Now, load up the app in your browser at http://`<ip-of-a-cluster-node>`:30004/ You should have the address of a cluster node in the output of `dm remote -v`.

+**NOTE** - you may need to open port 30004 on any firewall in front of your Kubernetes cluster.
+If you followed our [GKE tutorial](/tutorials/gke/) then we already did that.

+You'll see an invitation to click on the screen.
 Before you do, let's make a new branch:

 {{< copyable name="step-05" >}}